How first-home buyers benefit from the First Home Loan Deposit Scheme and a growing property market

-How first-home buyers benefit from an optimistic residential property market
+First-home buyers benefit from a growing residential property market

 Australia’s housing sector continues to show signs of optimism in the wake of Federal Election promises and a string of good news for developers, including the fact first-home buyers are set to begin streaming into the market off the back of government incentives.